The Most Reverend ++Sean Alexander, DD

-In 2007, Apostle Alexander returned to the independent catholic church where his love of the church was allowing him to combine his Anglican and Catholic roots together with the fruits of the Spirit he had received while away from the liturgical church.
+In 2007, Apostle Alexander returned to the liturgical ministry where his love of the church was allowing him to combine his catholic and Anglican roots together with the fruits of the Spirit he had received while away from the church.

-What is Archbishop ++Alexander Doing Now in Ministry?
+What is Bishop Alexander Doing Now in Ministry?

-Upon his return to the independent catholic ministry, Archbishop ++Alexander found God speaking to his heart in regards to the many people groups he had worked with throughout the world and found a further call being placed on his life toward the unreached people groups of the world.
-Through prayer it was revealed that God's desire was for him to begin working as a trainer to missionaries throughout the world.
+Upon his return to liturgical ministry, Bishop Alexander found God speaking to his heart in regards to the many people groups he had worked with throughout the world and found a further call being placed on his life toward the unreached people groups of the world.
+Through prayer it was revealed that God's desire was for him to begin working as a chaplain and trainer to missionaries throughout the world.
 In 2008, He answered this call and received the training necessary to reach the lost throughout the world.

 Archbishop ++Alexander's Episcopal Motto

 Archbishop ++Alexander chose for his Episcopal motto the profession of faith "Auspice Christo" , "In the auspices of Christ"...
-"When we love others, we know that we belong to the truth, and we feel at ease in the presence of God" (1 John 3:19).
+"When we love others through the love of Christ, we know that we belong to the truth, and we feel at ease in the presence of God" (1 John 3:19).
 His motto is to remind us that we are to love everyone, no matter their race, creed, colour, or religious background in order that we might stand holy and righteous in the presence (auspice) of our Lord Jesus Christ and that everyone has access to the abundance and prosperity of Christ through His Word.